-On March 22, 2022, in connection with the closing of the BDSI Acquisition, the Company entered into an Amended and Restated Loan Agreement by and among the Company, and BioPharma Credit PLC, as collateral agent and lender, and BioPharma Credit Investments V (Master) LP, as lender (collectively "Pharmakon") (the "2022 Loan Agreement").
+On March 22, 2022, in connection with the closing of the BDSI Acquisition, the Company entered into an Amended and Restated Loan Agreement by and among the Company, and BioPharma Credit PLC, as collateral agent and lender, and BioPharma Credit Investments V (Master) LP, as lender (collectively "Pharmakon"), as amended (the "2022 Loan Agreement").
 The 2022 Loan Agreement provided for a \$650,000 secured term loan (the "2022 Term Loan"), the proceeds of which were used to repay the Company's existing term notes and fund a portion of the consideration to be paid to complete the BDSI Acquisition.
 The 2022 Loan Agreement was accounted for as a debt modification and transaction fees of \$173 were expensed.
 In connection with the 2022 Loan Agreement, the Company paid loan commitment and other fees to the lender of \$19,818, which together with preexisting debt issuance costs and note discounts of \$2,049 will be amortized over the term of the loan using the effective interest rate.

 The 2022 Term Loan will mature on the 48-month anniversary of the closing of the BDSI Acquisition and is guaranteed by the Company's material domestic subsidiaries.
 The 2022 Term Loan is also secured by substantially all of the assets of the Company and its material domestic subsidiaries.
-The 2022 Term Loan bears interest at a rate based upon the London Interbank Offered Rate ("LIBOR") (subject to a LIBOR floor of 1.20%), plus a margin of 7.5% per annum.
-As of March 31, 2023, the interest rate was 12.3%.
+Prior to the cessation of LIBOR on June 30, 2023, the 2022 Term Loan bore interest at a rate based on LIBOR (subject to a LIBOR floor of 1.20%), plus a margin of 7.5% per annum.
+On June 23, 2023, the Company entered into an amendment to the 2022 Loan Agreement to adjust the interest terms of the 2022 Term Loan to transition from LIBOR to SOFR in anticipation of the cessation of LIBOR.
+Effective July 1, 2023, the 2022 Term Loan bears interest at a rate based on SOFR plus a spread adjustment of 0.26% (subject to a floor of 1.20%), plus a margin of 7.5% per annum.
+As of March 31, 2024, the contractual interest rate was 13.1%.
 The Company paid \$100,000 in principal payments under the 2022 Term Loan during the first year and the remaining \$550,000 balance is required to be paid in equal quarterly installments over the remaining three years.